scidam/django_matplotlib/README.rst

 Django_matplotlib is a reusable
-Django app for embedding matplotlib figures into Django driven Web-sites.
+Django app for embedding matplotlib figures into Django driven websites.
 It can be easily integrated with Django admin app and used in templates via forms.

 Detailed documentation is in the "docs" section.